hridoythebest/hridoythebest/README.md

 ---

 ## Education:
-M.Sc in Fisheries From National University | 2017-2018
+🎓 M.Sc in Fisheries From National University | 2017-2018
 3.19 out of 4.00

 ---

 ## Language:
-Bangla - Native, English - Professional, Hindi - Comfortable
+🌐 Bangla - Native, English - Professional, Hindi - Comfortable

 ---

 ## Additional Skills:
-- Eagerness to learn and adapt to new technologies and methodologies.
+- **Eagerness to learn and adapt:** 🧠 Always keen on exploring new technologies and methodologies.
-- Diligent and committed work ethic in both individual and team settings.
+- **Diligent and committed:** 💪 Strong work ethic in both individual and team settings.